Joan of Lorraine: Plot

 It is about a company of actors who stage a dramatization of the story of Joan of Arc, and the effect that the story has on them.
 As in the musical Man of La Mancha, most of the actors in the drama play two or more roles.

 The main character is Mary Grey, the fictional star actress who portrays Joan.
 As the play begins, Mary Grey and the fictional director of the play-within-a-play, Jimmy Masters, are in conflict over how Joan is to be played.
 The conflict is resolved during the course of the play.

 Production

 Ingrid Bergman was the star of the original production, playing both Joan and Mary Grey, the fictional star actress who portrays her.
 Other notable actors who appeared in this production were Joseph Wiseman, Romney Brent and Sam Wanamaker.

 Awards

-Ingrid Bergman won a Tony Award for this performance — one of the first such awards ever given.
+Ingrid Bergman won a Tony Award for Best Actress in a Play for this performance — one of the first such awards ever given.